 Quicksort – When is it slow?

 The big drawback of Quicksort is that it relies on choosing a good pivot.
-Which relies on luck.
+Which means that is it based on luck.

 So, if you always choose the first element as pivot, an already sorted list will be a worst case scenario as you will always partition into a 1 element left side.
 If you choose the last element pivot, the case is similar.
 That is why, one of the often used techniques when dealing with Quicksort is to pick 3 elements and choose the most appropriate for a pivot in order to avoid these worst case scenarios.
 Although this reduces the probability of a very bad case for the algorithm, it is still based on randomness.